 Referral Guidelines Service Linked members who are assigned to a Primary Care Physician.
 Un-linked or administrative members who do not have a PCP assignment.
-Community Supports (CS) Housing Deposit (once per lifetime, unless addemonstrate the member would be more such Housing Tenancy and Sustaining Services Housing Transition Navigation Service Medically Tailored Meals (post auth for post at Recuperative Care (post auth) Short Term Post Hospitalization Housing (post Sobering Center (post auth) Environmental Accessibility Accommodations lifetime, unless the member's place of resident condition has changed so significantly those to ensure the health, welfare, and safety of the member to function with greater independent institutionalization or hospitalization.
-Respite Care Services Limited to up to 336 health inclusive of all in-home and in-facility services placements for which the Medi-Cal managed Personal Care and Homemaker Services Mesupportive Services program when they meet CS. cute stay- t auth) s/Home Modifications (\$7,500 per ace changes or if the member's additional modifications are necessary ne member, or are necessary to enable dence in the home and avoid ours per calendar year.
-The service is s.
-This service is only to avoid care plan would be responsible ember must be referred to the In-Home Other Hearing aids Non-emergency medical transportation - any requires prior authorization medical transportation request
+Community Supports (CS) Housing Deposit (once per lifetime, unless additional documentation is obtained to demonstrate the member would be more successful on the second attempt) Housing Tenancy and Sustaining Services Housing Transition Navigation Service Medically Tailored Meals (post auth for post acute stay- Recuperative Care (post auth) Short Term Post Hospitalization Housing (post auth) Sobering Center (post auth) Environmental Accessibility Accommodations/Home Modifications (\$7,500 per lifetime, unless the member's place of residence changes or if the member's condition has changed so significantly those additional modifications are necessary to ensure the health, welfare, and safety of the member, or are necessary to enable the member to function with greater independence in the home and avoid institutionalization or hospitalization. inclusive of all in-home and in-facility services.
+This service is only to avoid placements for which the Medi-Cal managed care plan would be responsible Personal Care and Homemaker Services Member must be referred to the In-Home Supportive Services program when they meet referral criteria prior to receiving this CS.
+Other Hearing aids Non-emergency medical transportation - any medical transportation request requires prior authorization